JpChii/nlp-with-hugging-face/notes/6-text-summarization.md

 * Pretrained transformers to summarize documents, (i.e) our own encoder-decoder model to condense dialouges between several people into a crisp summary.

-***Dataset to be used in this notebook*** --> [CNN/DailyMail corpus](https://huggingface.co/datasets/cnn_dailymail)
+***Dataset to be used in this notebook*** --> [CNN/DailyMail corpus](https://huggingface.co/datasets/cnn_dailymail) The dataset consist of 300,000 pairs of articles and their summaries from CNN and dailymail.
+The summaries are abstractive(new text and simple extracts from the article) and not extractives.

+Documents/Articles will probabaly be n times bigger than Summary/Highlights, This'll be limitation with transformers with restricted context length.

+## Baseline

+A common baseline for summarizing is to take the first three sentences of the articles.
+We can achieve this using [nltk's sent_tokenize](https://www.nltk.org/api/nltk.tokenize.sent_tokenize.html)

 ## Summarization models